 Every year the Max Planck Institute for Informatics awards the Lise Meitner Award.
 This grant supports excellent female computer scientists in their careers, giving them the opportunity to develop their scientific ideas without exertion of influence.
 It consists of a two-year tax-free postdoctoral research fellowship including business expenses.
 This grant is according to the fellowship rules of the Max Planck Society: it usually amounts to 3,000 Euro/month and is completed by compensation for business expenses of 10,000 Euro/year.

 Fellows will be chosen based on the strength of their academic background and research credentials.
 Applications should include a CV, a cover letter, a publication list, a short research plan (one page is enough), and two references, that will be contacted later to provide recommendation letters.

-To apply, fill this application form.
-The application process for 2019 ends on September 30th, 2019.
+The application process for 2019 ended on September 30th, 2019.
 For more information, please contact firstname.lastname@example.org.